gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.empty.md

 boolean

-true if this chunk is empty, otherwise false
+True if the chunk has no nodes; otherwise false.